Azure-Samples/ms-identity-javascript-nodejs-tutorial/5-AdvancedScenarios/1-call-graph-bff/README.md

 - platform: JavaScript
 - endpoint: AAD v2.0
 - level: 300
-- client: React
+- client: React SPA with Express backend
-- service: Node.js web API
+- service: MS Graph
 ---

-# React SPA with Express back-end calling Microsoft Graph using the backend for frontend proxy pattern
+# A React SPA with a Node.Js (Express) back-end using the Backend For Frontend (BFF) Proxy pattern to authenticate users with Azure AD and calling Microsoft Graph

 * [Overview](#overview)
 * [Scenario](#scenario)